zeditor01/cdc_examples/C008_db2zos.md

 <b>CDCD.CHCUCS65</b> contains code page configuration parameters.
 The defaults were fine for my system.
 ![CDC CHCUCS65](images/cdc/chcucs65.PNG)

-<p>After you have got a basic CDC server up and running, you will want to review all the parameter settings in the context of your scenario.
-The documentation describes all the
+After you have got a basic CDC server up and running, you will want to review all the parameter settings in the context of your scenario.
-paramaters that can be coded (and their default values) in the <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=ccdz-modifying-cdc-db2-zos-configuration-control-data-set">knowledge centre</a>.
+The documentation describes all the paramaters that can be coded (and their default values) in the <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=ccdz-modifying-cdc-db2-zos-configuration-control-data-set">knowledge centre</a>.